 Meet Dean desJardins

-Dr. Marie desJardins joined Simmons University as the Dean of the College of Organizational, Computational, and Information Sciences in 2018.
-Previously, she was a member of the computer science faculty at the University of Maryland, Baltimore County, from 2001 to 2018, most recently as the Associate Dean for Academic Affairs in the College of Engineering and Information Technology.
-Before joining the faculty at UMBC, she was a Senior Computer Scientist at SRI International.
-She earned her A.B. in Engineering from Harvard University and her Ph.D. in Computer Science from the University of California, Berkeley.
+Prior to joining Simmons, I was the Associate Dean for Academic Affairs in the College of Engineering and Information Technology and a member of the computer science faculty at the University of Maryland, Baltimore County (UMBC).
+Before joining the faculty at UMBC, I was a Senior Computer Scientist at SRI International.
+I earned my A.B. in Engineering from Harvard University and my Ph.D. in Computer Science from the University of California, Berkeley.
 My research is in artificial intelligence (AI), focusing on machine learning, multi-agent systems, decision making, and interactive AI.

 My recent professional activities include co-chairing the 2020 International Joint Conference on AI; serving as a member of the Advisory Committee for the National Science Foundation’s Computer and Information Science and Engineering Directorate; serving as a Member-at-Large for the Information, Computing, and Communication Section of the American Association for the Advancement of Science; and co-authoring a National Science Foundation-funded Research Roadmap for AI with the Computing Community Consortium.
 I am dedicated to expanding access to computing education and diversity in the field of computing by partnering with the [email protected] initiative to increase the availability of K-12 CS courses at public schools in Massachusetts.
 I have mentored 12 PhD students, 27 MS students, and over 100 undergraduate researchers.
 I am committed to improving student diversity, access, and quality of computer science courses at the high school level.

 - Association for the Advancement of Artificial Intelligence/Educational Advances in Artificial Intelligence (AAAI/EAAI), Outstanding Educator Award, 2020.